-- 18.(1) The Minister may, on the advice of the Director, require a review of the coastal zone management plan as the Minister considers necessary, and that plan shall be reviewed at least once every 10 years from the date of its approval. - (2) At least once in every 5 years after the date on which the Coastal Zone Management Plan first comes into effect, the Director shall conduct a full review after the Plan and submit a report of the review of the coastal zone management plan to the Minister with such recommendations as the Director considers necessary. - (3) The Director may prepare for the approval of the Minister - (a) amendments to the coastal zone management plan; or - (b) a new coastal zone management plan. - (4) Any amendment to the coastal management plan shall be submitted to public consultation in accordance with the First Schedule.
+- 18.(1) The Minister may, on the advice of the Director, require a review of the coastal zone management plan as the Minister considers necessary, and that plan shall be reviewed at least once every 10 years from the date of its approval. - (2) The Director shall submit a report of the review of the coastal zone management plan to the Minister with such recommendations as the Director considers necessary. - (3) The Director may prepare for the approval of the Minister - (a) amendments to the coastal zone management plan; or - (b) a new coastal zone management plan. - (4) Any amendment to the coastal management plan shall be submitted to public consultation in accordance with the First Schedule.